StackVista/stackstate-docs/use/checks-and-monitors/checks.md

 ## Check results

-Check results are displayed in the StackState UI right panel **Selection details** tab under **Health** when information about a topology element is displayed:
+Check results are displayed under **Health** in the StackState UI right panel details tab when information about a topology element is displayed - **Component details** or **Direct relation details** depending on the element type that you selected:

 ![Check result panel](../../.gitbook/assets/v51_check_result.png)